 In some larger hospitals and laboratories, technologists can specialize in a particular area or field, such as clinical chemistry, immunology or cytotechnology.
 Some of these jobs may require additional training, although some employers may accept a combination of coursework and on-the-job experience.

 Chemists generally focus on a specific branch of chemistry such as analytical, theoretical, organic or physical chemistry.
-According to the BLS, the mean yearly salary for chemists in 2015 was $73,480.
-Between 2014 and 2024, the BLS predicts that opportunities for chemists will increase 3%, which is slower than average.
+According to the BLS, the mean yearly salary for chemists in 2018 was $83,850.
+Between 2018 and 2028, the BLS predicts that opportunities for chemists will increase is slower than average.

 Materials scientists often specialize in a specific material.
 A materials scientist might focus on materials such as ceramics, metals or synthetics.
-In 2015, materials scientists earned a median annual income of $91,000, per the BLS.
+In 2018, materials scientists earned a mean annual income of $102,450, per the BLS.
 Many of these professionals find employment in medicine and pharmaceutical manufacturing companies or scientific research.
-From 2014 to 2024, demand for materials scientists is projected to rise by 3% for job seekers.
+From 2018 to 2028, demand for materials scientists is projected to rise slower than average for job seekers.

 In summary, although the job prospects for chemists and materials scientists aren't looking too promising, medical and clinical laboratory technologists are enjoying growth that is much faster than average.
-And with a median salary up to $91,000, there are a few attractive options for those with a bachelor's degree in chemistry.
+And with a median salary of about $52,000, there are a few attractive options for those with a bachelor's degree in chemistry.